wxllxngton/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 **9-multiply_by_2.py:**

 This file contains a function named multiply_by_2 that takes a dictionary with integer values as input.
 It multiplies each value in the dictionary by 2.

+**103-python.c:**

+This file contains C code with two functions: `print_python_list_info` and `print_python_bytes_info`.
+These functions print basic information about Python lists and Python bytes objects, respectively.
+They provide details such as size, allocated memory, and content.
+The functions likely utilize Python's C API to access the required information and format it for printing.
+The purpose is to aid in understanding and analyzing the properties and memory usage of lists and bytes objects.